Home > Directory > Vermont Pole Dancing Directory

 Sponsorship for the Vermont directory page provided by:

-If you own a studio that isn't listed in the directory, or if your existing listing needs to be updated, please use this simple form to submit the details.
+If you own a studio that isn't listed in the directory, or if you know of a studio that doesn't have a listing here, please use this simple form to submit the details.
 Your addition or changes will be made with the next regular update, which is normally done monthly.

 It's a good idea to call ahead if you plan to visit one of these studios.
 Hours of operation and class schedules have been omitted from the directory purposefully, because these can and do change frequently.